AsakuraKai/Conversion/docs/UI_GUIDELINES.md

 ## 🎉 Conclusion

-Following these guidelines ensures a consistent, accessible, and high-quality user interface throughout the Auto Rename File Service application.
+Following these guidelines ensures a consistent, accessible, and high-quality user interface throughout the Files Management Service application.
 When in doubt, refer to Material 3 design principles and prioritize user experience and accessibility.

 **Questions or suggestions?** Contact Sokchea (UI Specialist) or refer to the team's design discussions.